Agustina Bazterrica

 Agustina Bazterrica (born 1974) is an Argentine writer.
 She is noted for her short stories and her novels, and she has won multiple literary prizes.

-Life
+Life and career

-She was born in Buenos Aires, and studied Fine Arts at UBA.
+She was born in Buenos Aires, and studied fine arts at the University of Buenos Aires.

-Cadáver exquisito won the 2017 Clarín Novel Prize and the Ladies of Horror Fiction award for "Best Novel," the only winner not originally written in English.
-It has been translated into a number of languages, including in English under the title Tender is the Flesh.
+Her book Cadáver exquisito won the 2017 Clarín Novel Prize and the 2020 Ladies of Horror Fiction Award for Best Novel, for the latter being the only winner not originally written in English.
+It has been translated into a number of languages, including in English under the title Tender Is the Flesh.

-A key figure in the Buenos Aires literary scene, she has co-curated the art event series Siga al Conejo Blanco, and she runs reading and writing workshops with her friend and fellow writer Agustina Caride.
+She co-curated the art event series Siga al Conejo Blanco and she runs reading and writing workshops with fellow writer Agustina Caride.